sketch7/ngx.ux/README.md

 };

 // Generates the indices for each breakpoint similar to an enum format.
-Can be used to assist in development export const ViewportSizeType = generateViewportSizeType(AppBreakpoints);
+Can be used to assist in development export const ViewportSizeType = generateViewportSizeType(breakpoints);

   imports: [
     SsvUxModule.forRoot({